dougsweetser/Q/docs/doing_physics.md

 ## Lindy Hop

-Darra Garrison.
+Darra Sweetser.
 Someday, you may get to stomp at the Savoy.
 That would make a cool road trip!

 Tony and Aurelie Tye, Hop to the Beat Dance Studios.
 You cats know how to